 GF DOUGH (for non GF dough, see this recipe)

 - In a mixing bowl, combine all three flours and salt.
 Add olive oil, thickened psyllium and enough water just to bring the dough together (2-3 tbsp / 30-45 ml of warm water).
+You could mix olive oil, psyllium jelly and 2 tbsp of water in a separate dish first before incorporating them into the dry ingredients.
+Give the dough a good knead to make sure all the ingredients are distributed evenly.

 - Boil a medium size pot of water, grab a small bowl of water and have a clean damp kitchen towel handy.